prabod/Graph-Theory-Ford-Fulkerson-Maximum-Flow/README.md

 ## Introduction

-*When a Graph Represent a Flow Network where every edge has a capacity.
-Also given that two vertices, source 's' and sink 't' in the graph, we can find the maximum possible flow from s to t with having following constraints:*
+*A flow network is represented as a directed acyclic graph(DAG).
+Each edge has a maximum capacity, which the flow cannot exceed.
+The source node s has no incoming edges, and the sink node t has no outgoing edges.
+All other nodes are called internal nodes. we can find the maximum possible flow from s to t with following constraints:*

 1. Flow on an edge doesn't exceed the given edge capacity
-2. Incoming flow is equal to Outgoing flow for every vertex excluding sink and source
+2. Incoming flow is equal to Outgoing flow for every internal vertex

 ## Algorithm